nikic/DB/README.markdown

 Configuration
 -------------

-First of all: You need PHP 5.3 and PDO (but theoretically you could rewrite the class to use PHP 5.2 and mysqli for example.)
+There are two versions of this class available, one for PHP 5.3 (DB.php) and one for PHP 5.2 (DB_forPHP52.php).
+The only difference is, that the former uses `__callStatic` to redirect the static calls to the PDO instance, the ladder simply redefines all methods.
+(You may obviously use the 5.2 version on PHP 5.3, it actually should be slightly faster.)

-So, to get going and use this super-nice class, you have to modify the `DB::instance` method, which by default is defined like this: private static function instance() {
+So, to get going and use this class, you have to modify the `DB::instance` method, which by default is defined like this: private static function instance() {
 	if (self::$instance === null) {
 		self::$instance = new PDO(